-Following an FDA inspection, you may be issued an FDA Form 483, a form listing Inspectional Observations of current issues and/or potentially problematic conditions.
+Following an FDA inspection, you may be issued an FDA Form 483 listing Inspectional Observations of current issues and/or potentially problematic conditions.

 First and foremost, it’s important to take these observations seriously.
 Although it does not represent the FDA’s final determination on compliance, deciding not to respond to FDA 483 observations within the 15-business day window will almost certainly result in a Warning Letter or further enforcement action.

-While crafting a strong response is crucial, keep in mind it’s just one part of a larger recovery process.
+While crafting a strong response is crucial, remember it’s just one part of a larger recovery process.

 Grab our free white paper: The Emergency Guide to FDA Warning Letters & FDA 483, for a comprehensive guide to FDA 483 recovery.